Yvitex/Obsidian_Notes/Computer Science/Android/Java Basics.md

 });
 ```

-It's already familiar as it is the same with [[Python Programming]] and [[JavaScript]] .
+It's already familiar as it is the same with [[Python Programming]] and [[Javascript]] .
 So when we enter a name, the device will look like this
 ![[Pasted image 20220616152635.png]]
 If we leave it blank, it will look like this.
 ![[Pasted image 20220616152703.png]]